zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/writing_chinese_report.md

 Chinese characters.
 At the same time, Yang Bai requested my help on some mathematical problem in her next paper.
 Besides, I also spent some hours to figure out a rendering problem in mediawiki software.
-To balance these tasks, I found I had no time to prepare for the coming german exam.
+To balance these tasks, I found I had no time to prepare for the coming German exam.

 During the process of writing the review in Chinese, I wondered why there was no Chinese entry for terminology in wikipedia.
 Some of them are used in spoken language when I discussed